cheatham1/GetStartedBook/the_display_histograms.md

 The standard abbreviation for missing transverse momentum is MET, for historical reasons.

-$$Z$$ boson decays do not have any neutrinos in the final state while the other processes do.
+$$Z$$ boson decays to charged leptons do not have any neutrinos in the final state while the other processes do.
 That is why requiring missing transverse momentum removes $$Z$$ boson events.

 ## Total Lepton Transverse Momentum [GeV]